ctntrk/Cluster-Notes-Using-Sentence-Transformers-KMeans/README.md

-# Cluster-Notes-Using-Sentence-Transformers-KMeans

 # 🧠 Clustering Textual Notes with Sentence Transformers & KMeans

 ## 📌 Overview

 This project organizes short text notes into meaningful groups based on their semantic content using modern **Natural Language Processing (NLP)** and **unsupervised machine learning** techniques.
 By converting each sentence into a numerical *meaning vector* and clustering similar ones together, it enables topic discovery, summarization, and auto-labeling of text data.

 ---